ZamielAlCazaba/Horde2/Readme.md

 Enemies: Dragon
 Access to: 3-2,1-2,2-3,2(only to snake island)
 Notes:
-- Gives lighning item used to summon dragons
+- Gives lightning item used to summon dragons
 - Can not return without crown or will get dragon aggro
-- 3 spiderwebs on the left side, contains dragon killer, diamond, green lighning(clears hero xp)
+- 3 spiderwebs on the left side, contains dragon killer, diamond, green lightning(clears hero xp)

 ## Map 1-2